 Career Outlook and Salary Info

-The U.S. Bureau of Labor Statistics, www.bls.gov, predicts job growth of 1% in the graphic design field between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) predicts little to no growth in the graphic design field between 2014 and 2024.
 Designers with web design and animation skills will be most in demand; graphic designers who work with print will have more competition for jobs.
 Graphic designers earned a median annual salary of $46,900 in 2015, according to the BLS.

 Professional graphic designers who want to advance their careers may pursue a graduate degree, such as a Master of Fine Arts (MFA) in Graphic Design, a master's in visual communication or a related degree.
 Additionally, many colleges and universities offer continuing education classes in graphic design that can help designers keep their skills updated or learn new design software.
-Designers can also take advantage of career development resources offered by professional organizations, such as the AIGA.
+Designers can also take advantage of career development resources offered by professional organizations, such as the American Institute of Graphic Arts (AIGA).